NeurosynLabs/Neurosyn.Guru/NeurosynGuruInfo.md

-# Neurosyn Guru V1 Info
+# Neurosyn Guru V1 Info:

 # Overview
 Neurosyn Guru V1 is an advanced engineering framework designed to provide users with a comprehensive and adaptive AI experience.